 Tensile test measurements and typical graph

-The customers’ safety must also be considered, and this is relevant when testing a property such as the puncture strength of an aerosol deodorant can, which would use a needle probe (or similar small diameter cylinder probe) to perform a penetration test to measure the force required to cause failure.
+The customers’ safety must also be considered, and this is relevant when testing a property such as a puncture strength of an aerosol deodorant can, which would use a needle probe (or similar small diameter cylinder probe) to perform a penetration test to measure the force required to cause failure.

 How to Measure Aerosol/Dispenser Actuation Force

 The forces involved in using a product must be within a suitable range for any customer ability in the intended market.
-For any given action (such as pulling, snapping or pressing) an acceptable range of forces can be determined by referring to tabulated results of the forces a child, healthy adult, elderly or infirm customer is capable of.
+For any given action (such as pulling, snapping, or pressing) an acceptable range of forces can be determined by referring to tabulated results of the forces a child, healthy adult, the elderly or infirm customer is capable of.
 The product container can then be tested in a quantitative way (using, for example, a Hemispherical probe shaped like a finger) on a Texture Analyser, and the forces verified.
 For example, if the dispensing of body lotion requires a high force to remove, it may be too difficult for some customers to use that product without assistance, rendering it inconvenient and/or unacceptable.

 Actuation Force measurement

 Another commonly-used packaging method is polymer-based sachet.
 In this case, the ease of opening is determined by the tearing force, the strength of seal (from the hot press process), and friction of the material surface.
 When a consumer is opening the package, if the friction does not match with the tearing strength, they cannot get enough grip on the package for a high tear force and it will slip in their hands.